 The printer's relative humidity sensor enables the printer to adjust the media advance speed to ensure adequate drying.
 Higher relative humidity will result in slower printing.
-You can customize this feature from the control panel; for instructions, see page 2-12.
+You can adjust the amount of delay from the control panel; for instructions, see page 2-12.

-Relative Humidity Printer Action 0-29% Low humidity warning displayed, jets may drop out and media may lift from the platen 30-59% Optimal, no warning or drying delay 60-79% High humidity warning displayed, media advance is delayed automatically as humidity increases 80% Action displayed, printing stops.
-User must specify a manual drying delay to proceed with printing (see Drying Delay under "Print Settings" on page 2-11)
+Relati Humi Printer Action 0-29% Ò Low humidity warning displayed, jets may drop out and media may lift from the platen 30-59 % Optimal, no warning or drying delay 60-79 % High humidity warning displayed, media advance is delayed automatically as humidity increases 80% • Action displayed, printing stops.
+User must specify a manual drying delay to proceed with printing (see Drying Delay on page 2-12)